atenearesearchgroup/QCBalgorithm/README.md

  2. Once the configuration is selected, set the Java memory heap to 10G and run the file _\<CaseStudy\>SubgraphApp.java_.

- 3. After a few seconds, the program will create two files in the main folder of the project: (i) a .graphml file with the resulting subgraph and (ii) a .log file with the execution time consumed to calculate the subgraph in milliseconds.
+ 3. After a few seconds, the program will create two files in the main folder of the project: (i) a .graphml file with the resulting subgraph and (ii) a .log file that contains the execution time consumed to calculate the subgraph in milliseconds.

  ### Running a query over a graph or a subgraph